Stoke Goldington: History

 The village name 'Stoke' derives from the Old English 'stoc', which means 'place'.
 It came to be used in the context of either a religious or a secondary settlement, and is one of the most common place name elements in England (see Stoke (disambiguation)).
 In the Domesday Book of 1086 the village was recorded as Stoche.
 The affix 'Goldington' came later and refers to "Peter de Goldington" (from Goldington in Bedfordshire) who held the manor in the early thirteenth century.

 Listed buildings and structures

 The parish has one grade I listed building, and 33 at grade II.

 Parish church

 The parish church is dedicated to St Peter and is a grade I listed building.
 The earliest parts of the building date from the 12th century.

 Flooding

 Stoke Goldington is susceptible to occasional flooding, and suffered badly in 2007 with repeated floods.
 Water settled up to 1.5 metres deep in places, requiring the evacuation of some of the population.
 Subsequently, contractors for Milton Keynes City Council installed measures to reduce the flood risk.
-In May 2018, there was another flood, that overcame the new flood defences.
+In May 2018, there was another flood, due to the new flood defences not being properly maintained.